Our mission is to support any person, family, friend or agency in Minnesota affected by hoarding.

 Bring your business cards and come to a meeting!

-BE AWARE of Hwy 169 road construction when you plan your route.
+BE AWARE of road construction near Hwy 169 when planning your route.

 Our mission is to support any person, family, friend or agency in Minnesota affected by hoarding through education, networking and connection to resources while promoting public health and safety.